Victoria sur le Parc: Design

-Victoria sur le Parc will feature a glass-clad exterior and a prominent diamond-shaped roof that slopes down toward the Saint Lawrence River, similar to the roof of the Crain Communications Building in Chicago.
+Victoria sur le Parc will feature a glass-clad exterior and a prominent diamond-shaped roof that slopes down toward the St. Lawrence River, similar to the roof of the Crain Communications Building in Chicago.
 The building structure is composed of two distinct elements: a 9-storey podium featuring 30,658 square metres of mixed commercial and office space, and a 49-storey residential tower featuring 400 housing units of varying sizes.